The Ultimate Guide to Buying Off the Plan

 The configuration of your property is vital; make sure your developer has worked with architects to assure a light drenched interior that will remain well-ventilated, functional and liveable.

 Once you’ve found your perfect OTP property, you’ll sign a contract and pay typically a 10% deposit within 7 days to reserve your dream purchase.

 When looking for a lawyer/broker/conveyancer to help you through this process, make sure to choose someone who understands the nature of OTP development and contracts.
 If your advisor is not familiar with OTP developments, they may not fully understand the complexities of an OTP contract.

 3b.
 Before Settlement

 Your developer and/or agency will keep you updated through the development process but particularly as settlement date approaches.

-Approximately 3 months before settlement, the developer will notify you.
+Your developer will notify you approximately 3 months before settlement.
 This is the period when your mortgage broker and conveyancer will get busy finalising all details of financing.

-On the settlement date your bank and the developer’s bank will book in settlement for a day when remaining funds are paid to the developer and ownership will be transferred to you and you can move into your new property.
+On the settlement date, your bank and the developer’s bank will book a settlement day when remaining funds are paid to the developer and ownership will be transferred to you so you can move into your new property.

 Disclaimer: The information published on this website are of a general nature only and does not consider your personal objectives, financial situation or particular needs and should be constituted as financial or legal advice.
 We make no warranty as to the accuracy, completeness or reliability of the information, nor do we accept any liability or responsibility arising in any way from omissions or errors contained in the content.
 We strongly recommend that you obtain independent advice before you act on the content.